-* Rio iron ore chief says cyclones, Japan disaster hitting sector
+* Rio iron ore chief says cyclones, Japan disaster hitting

 * Says too early to determine full impact of Japanese crisis